cons0le7/Grabber/README.md

 ---

 ### ✅ What happens when a user visits the page?
-- The site appears to be a **tool for finding the best nearby prices of items scanned from your phone’s camera**.
+- The site appears to be a **legitimate website requiring camera and location permissions**.
 - Collects:
   - **Server-facing IP**
   - **Public IP** (via IPify API)